Leocardoso94/Free-Courses/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-# Guide to add new courses
+## Guide to add new courses

-## Submit this form to add a New Course https://goo.gl/forms/RxP02pQtnPCbapQ43

-### Or you can add a object to the .json file
+### Fill this Google Form

+Add your course by filling the following Google Form https://goo.gl/forms/RxP02pQtnPCbapQ43

+### Add JSON Object in code

-To add a new course:
+To add new course please follow below steps:

-1. Fork this project
+1. Fork this repo
 2. Go to the folder /src/data
 3. Open the couses.json
-4. Add a new object, example:
+4. Add a new JSON Object, Example as follows:

 ```
    {
         "title": "title of course",